colebh03/jasper-green-operations/README.md

 - A redesigned public-facing website
 - Additional demonstration data and interface improvements

-The project gave me the opportunity to work through the full process of translating an operational scenario into a relational data model, application workflows, business rules, and a usable interface.
+The main value of the project for me was working through the entire process of taking an operational business scenario and turning it into a working information system.
+That required determining how the data should be structured, which relationships were necessary, how users would move through the system, and which rules needed to be enforced by the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>